grid reference TM 229 479Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 CAMRA Ipswich & East Suffolk branch.last updated 03/11/2017

 also traded as as: Admiral Vernon's Headhistorical era: 21st century

-This split level pub was popular with diners and for many years was located on Fynn valley walk with two historic wells.
+This split level pub was popular with diners and was located on the Fynn Valley walk, with two historic wells.

-Closed due to problem with the pub's drainage system in July 2012 following a nearby new building development.
-The current owners and last landlords (for 8 1/2 years) intend to convert the pub to their own residential usage.
+It closed due to problem with the pub's drainage system in July 2012, following a nearby new building development.
+The current owners and last landlords (for 8 1/2 years) have converted the pub to their own residential usage.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (** historic newspaper information from Bob Mitchell)

 (*** Last Orders is a free local newsletter - published by Suffolk CAMRA memers since 1978)